frankhale/toby/README.md

 List videos by group name:

-By your search with group: you can get a listing of all videos in a specific group.
+By prefixing your search with "group:" you can get a listing of all videos in a specific group.

 <img src="screenshots/toby-video-search-by-group.png" alt="Video Selection - List By Group"/>